 4.1.1 Working Group Membership Status

 Voting membership shall be granted automatically to those participants attending the meeting of a newly chartered Working Group upon their request.
-Thereafter, voting membership shall be granted after the participant attends two consecutive meetings of an existing Working Group, and also requests voting membership status.
+Thereafter, voting membership shall be granted after the individual participates in two consecutive events of an existing Working Group, and also requests voting membership status.
+An event is defined as a Working Group meeting and its associated vote.
+An individual may therefore either attend two consecutive meetings, participate in two consecutive votes, or a combination of one meeting and one vote to satisfy the participation requirement.

-Each voting member is expected to attend meetings as required by these procedures.
+Each voting member is expected to participate in events as required by these procedures.
 The Secretary records attendance at meetings.
 A participant shall be considered attending the meeting who attends at least 50% of a meeting’s duration.
 Attendance at a meeting via teleconferencing and/or electronic means, e.g., Internet conferencing, shall count towards the attendance requirements.

 Voting member status is maintained through consistent participation at meetings and through Working Group votes.
 If a Working Group member misses two consecutive meetings, or two consecutive Working Group letter ballots, his or her voting privileges may be revoked.
 The Chair shall notify, in writing, a voting member who fails to attend two consecutive meetings and who has therefore lost his or her voting privileges.

-A person who has lost his or her voting privileges shall have his or her voting privileges reinstated by attendance at two consecutive meetings of the Working Group and upon request for voting member status.
-All voting privileges and rights shall be restored after attending the second consecutive meeting.
+A person who has lost his or her voting privileges shall have his or her voting privileges reinstated by attendance at two consecutive events of the Working Group and upon request for voting member status.
+All voting privileges and rights shall be restored after participating in the second consecutive event.
 If, for reasons of personal hardship, a member cannot attend two consecutive meetings (but that member continues to vote in ballots taken between meetings), the Working Group Chair will be consulted on the status of the member.

+A member of the BioCompute Partnership is automatically granted voting rights without regard to the aforementioned participatory requirements.

 4.2 Review of Membership